hajdun/contact-api/README.md

 # Description

 This is a small mock api to manage contacts (name, phone number).
-It has no database, just an array being deleted on service stop.
+It has no database, just an array being (mostly) deleted on service stop.

 # Details

 ## Run

 `npm run start`

+## Ports

+It runs on `3001` by default.
+Client CORS is configured for `http://localhost:4200`.
+So it looks like this: `http://localhost:3001/contacts`

 ## Data structure